 What is your ‘Why’?

-Quite simply, my mission and purpose is to facilitate and encourage peacemaking and peacekeeping throughout our society through:
+Quite simply, my mission and purpose is to help facilitate and encourage peaceful workplaces, homes and communities through:

-- Leadership Development, including developing leaders who will nurture future leaders.
+- Helping leaders develop and nurture future leaders.

-- Just Culture that facilitates fairness, accountability and learning through understanding human behaviours.
+- Just Culture that facilitates fairness, accountability and learning in workplaces.

 - Restorative Just Culture – a culture of compassion that works to generate healing for all victims of human or system errors.